pinobatch/numism/docs/gb_coins.md

 Coin list
 ---------
-A preliminary list for stages 1 and 2 is complete.
+A preliminary list for stages 1 and 2 is complete, and stage 3 is in progress.

 1. `add hl` flags
 2. `add sp` flags